mdreesen/fourtyio/readme.md

 Functions:

 - Capital case for components [ AnExample ]
-- Camel Case for hooks starting with 'use' prefix [ useExample ]
+- Camel case for hooks starting with 'use' prefix [ useExample ]
 - Snake case for minor functions [ an_example ]

 Variables:

-- Camel Case for const [ anExample ]
+- Camel case for const [ anExample ]
 - Snake case for let [ an_example ]

 Types (typescript):

-- Capital Case for interfaces and custom types [ AnExample ]
+- Capital case for interfaces and custom types [ AnExample ]
   - please be very explicit with naming types. be verbose if needed.

 ### Imports and Exports